youssef-omarrr/Machine-and-deep-learning/README.md

-# Machine Learning Study Roadmap
+# Machine and Deep Learning Study Roadmap
 > Due to `Git LFS` problems, all 67 commits that included the repo's history had to be deleted :(

 ## Overview
-This roadmap includes resources, projects, and notes that I am following to build a strong foundation in machine and deep learning.
+This roadmap includes resources, courses and their projects, and notes that I am following to build a strong foundation in machine and deep learning.

 ## Contents
 - **Prerequisites:** Quick revision on `NumPy`, `Pandas`, and `Matplotlib`.